0xdanny/0xdanny/README.md

 ### I'm Danny, a passionate mobile application developer currently working with Dart and Flutter.

 - 🔭 I’m currently working on **Parcel** with Flutter!
-- 📖 Currently learning: Python and Typescript
+- 📖 Currently learning: Golang!
 - 👯 I’m looking to collaborate on any open-source project

 #### Follow me